microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 | Desk   | Pro        | pro_desk      |
 | Desk   | Free        | free_desk      |

-Each of the main.c files will use a series of functions that are built utilizing the existing APIs generated from the MCC configuration.
+Each of the main.c files will use a series of functions that are built utilizing the existing APIs generated from the Melody configuration.
 Table 2 and Table 3 below each give an overview of the functions used for either the NeoPixel or RN4678 Bluetooth Click.

 #### NeoPixel Functions
 There are 7 functions used to control the NeoPixel in this example.
 Each function and description is listed in Table 2.